prometheus/proposals/proposals/0086-semconv-internal-telemetry.md

 ### Metric lifecycle and evolution

-`registry.yaml` carries OTel stability levels: `development` for anything that may change without notice, `stable` for public API needing a deprecation cycle, `deprecated` for metrics kept until a major version drops them.
+`registry.yaml` carries OTel stability levels: `development` for anything that may change without notice and `stable` for public API needing a deprecation cycle.
+Deprecation is a separate structured field rather than a third level: the `deprecated` stability value still parses, but upstream marks it deprecated, and the structured field carries a reason (`renamed`, `obsoleted`, `uncategorized`) plus `renamed_to` for a rename.
+A deprecated metric therefore keeps its maturity and gains that field.
 Weaver can emit deprecation warnings from these, and removing a stable metric requires a schema change visible in review and in git history.

 This proposal adds the field and makes changes to it reviewable.
 It does not define what `stable` obligates, how long a deprecation cycle runs, or which of today's metrics qualify.
 That is policy, not schema, and marking a metric `stable` commits us to compatibility we have never promised.
 Migrated metrics carry `development` until a follow-on decides otherwise.